 I love to hunt wild mushrooms in the summer and fall in Northwest Indiana.
 I usually go out in June through October for Pheasantback (Dryads Saddle), Oyster, Sheepshead (Maitake), Puffballs, Chicken of the Woods, and Boletes.
-I like having fresh ingredients that I can prepare to eat as soon as I get home.
+I like having fresh ingredients to prepare to eat as soon as I get home.
 I can also sautee them and freeze them for later use.
 It also gives me some exercise, sunlight, and a chance to inhale all the wonderful smells of fall leaves deep in the woods.
 I’ve also seen a great deal of wildlife while I’m out there.
 It just restores my soul.

 NOTE: This article is about my own foraging and cultivating of mushrooms, but expert Dr. Mart “Merriweather” Vorderbruggen of Foraging Texas recommends being very careful foraging for mushrooms until you can take a class on identifying wild mushrooms and are an experienced forager.
 Even experienced foragers can sometimes mistake a poisonous mushroom for an edible one.